SimplGy/emoji-magic/README.md

 ## emoji app investigation

-Other extensions want to "read and change the data on all the sites you visit".

-This is incredibly unsafe.

 > Pitch: My extension only needs clipboard access to make it easy for you to add emoji wherever you want.